R.S.O. 1990, CHAPTER S.15

 Penalty on persons practising without being admitted as solicitors

-1. If a person, unless a party to the proceeding, commences, prosecutes or defends in his or her own name, or that of any other person, any action or proceeding without having been admitted and enrolled as a solicitor, he or she is incapable of recovering any fee, reward or disbursements on account thereof, and is guilty of a contempt of the court in which such proceeding was commenced, carried on or defended, and is punishable accordingly.
+1. (1) Subject to subsection (2), if a person commences, prosecutes or defends in his or her own name, or that of any other person, any action or proceeding without having been admitted and enrolled as a solicitor, he or she is incapable of recovering any fee, reward or disbursements on account thereof, and is guilty of a contempt of the court in which such proceeding was commenced, carried on or defended, and is punishable accordingly.
 R.S.O.
 1990, c.
 S.15, s.
 1; 2013, c.
 17, s.
 27 (1).

 Solicitors to deliver their bill one month before bringing action for costs